LinogeFly/hide-unwanted-streams-on-twitch/docs/.userscript/README.md

 ![Overlay menu for channel](https://cdn.rawgit.com/LinogeFly/hide-unwanted-streams-on-twitch/master/docs/screenshots/screenshot-1-640x400.png)

 ## Blocking a channel
-To block a channel navigate to [Channels](http://www.twitch.tv/directory/all) or [Videos](http://www.twitch.tv/directory/videos/week) page and use `Block` button in the [overlay menu](#overlay-menu) on a stream or video thumbnail.
+To block a channel navigate to [Channels](http://www.twitch.tv/directory/all) or [Videos](http://www.twitch.tv/directory/videos) page and use `Block` button in the [overlay menu](#overlay-menu) on a stream or video thumbnail.
 The channel will be added to the "Blocked Channels" list and content of that channel will not be visible anymore unless unblocked back.

 ## Blocking a game
-To block a game navigate to [All Games](http://www.twitch.tv/directory) page and use `Block` button in the [overlay menu](#overlay-menu) on a game thumbnail.
+To block a game navigate to [Games](http://www.twitch.tv/directory) page and use `Block` button in the [overlay menu](#overlay-menu) on a game thumbnail.
 The game will be added to the "Blocked Games" list and content of that game will not be visible anymore unless unblocked back.
 See picture below:

 ![Overlay menu for game](https://cdn.rawgit.com/LinogeFly/hide-unwanted-streams-on-twitch/3c0123f6750857c7ddefdfd7b230badee793e412/docs/screenshots/screenshot-3-640x400.png)